adobe/aio-lib-db/README.md

 ## Usage

-> To find credentials and the runtime namespace, click "Download all" in the Adobe Developer Console for your project workspace and the values will be under `project.workspace.details.runtime.namespaces`.
+> To find runtime namespace and credentials, click "Download all" in the Adobe Developer Console for your project workspace and the values will be under `project.workspace.details.runtime.namespaces`.

 First, require and initialize the library: